Ageism consultation

 • Learning from women’s obituaries

-by Gerri Thorsteinson, over 1 year ago
+by Gerri Thorsteinson, about 2 years ago

 Sadly, many colleagues and peers of women who advocated for equality only learn of their extensive efforts through their obituaries.
 Local media are often unaware of women’s landmark contributions to improving life for their own and future generations.